cactuslab/dave/Readme.md

 necessary for your use case.
 But if you do, each user in the `config.yaml` **must** have a password and **can** have a subdirectory.

-The password must be in form of a BCrypt hash.
-You can generate one calling the shipped cli tool `davecli passwd`.
+The password must be in form of a BCrypt hash or `sha256:<hash>`.
+You can generate one calling the shipped cli tool `davecli passwd [--sha256]`.

 If a subdirectory is configured for a user, the user is jailed within it and can't see anything that exists outside of this directory.
 If no subdirectory is configured for an user, the user